 - Anything goes as far as attire, but sparkly dressed up to casual.
 You can go in the same garb you've been touring the city in all day if you want and not feel out of place.

-- The location is very convenient, with lots of restaurants nearby (which are listed on their website).
+- The location is very convenient, with lots of restaurants nearby.

 - Showtimes are also convenient, making it easy to make an evening out of the show and dinner without having to search for that one restaurant that's open early or really late.